This article first appeared in the Sunday Times SA on 11 November 2018

 15h00 Iconic Design

-Droog needs no intro to those in tune with design and the eponymous hôtel that famously has only one room available to book, is a thrill.
-Comprising five historic buildings, there is a concept store, exhibition space, a quirky Fairy Tale Garden designed by Claude Pasquer and Corinne Détroyat, and an uber pricey store-within-a store called Menage.
+Droog needs no intro to those in tune with design and the eponymous hôtel that famously has only one room available to book, is a must.
+Comprising five historic buildings, there is a concept store, exhibition space, a quirky Fairy Tale Garden designed by Claude Pasquer and Corinne Détroyat, a restaurant and an uber pricey store-within-a store called Menage.
 Give yourself as much time as possible here-it’s fabulous!

 Staalstraat 7B www.droog.com / Insta:@droogamsterdam /